-Come Pride Month, LGBTQ+ peeps (and supportive organisations and establishments) break out their rainbow flags and display them with, well, pride!
-And of course we love to dance around in rainbow unitards but have you ever seen the lesbian flag colours and all of the historical lesbian flags?
+Come Pride Month, LGBTQ+ peeps (and supportive organisations and establishments) break out their rainbow flags and display them with…well, pride!
+And of course, we love to dance around in rainbow unitards but have you ever seen the lesbian flag colours and all of the historical lesbian flags?

 In recent years, we’ve also seen newer and more inclusive iterations of the classic pride flag, along with various striped flags representing specific queer communities – from the blue/pink/purple bisexual pride flag (created by activist Michael Page) to the light pink/light blue/white transgender pride flag (designed by trans woman Monica Helms).

 Now, if you’re a WLW, you may be wondering if lesbians have their own flag to fly.
-There are, in fact, several versions of the lesbian pride flag – each with its own symbolism and origin story.
+There are, in fact, several versions of the lesbian flag – each with its own symbolism and origin story.
 Here, we’ll explore the origins of some of the most popular lesbian flags!

 The Evolution Of The Lesbian Flags

 What is the official lesbian flag?
 We hear you ask.
 So, Let’s get this out of the way: there is actually no official flag for lesbians.
 There have been some suggestions through the years – which we’ll get into in more detail in a bit – and some are more commonly used than others, but it should be noted that there isn’t one flag to rule us all.

 1999: The Labrys Flag